 Nashville, Tenn., Nov.
-2.-Melville Wheeler, assistant cashler of the Cumberland Telephone company, was as-saulted in his office this morning and the company's safe robbed of \$5,000.
+2 .- Melville Wheeler, assistant cashler of the Cumberland Telephone company, was as-saulted in his office this morning and the company's safe robbed of \$5,000.
 Mr. Wheeler is not seriously injured.

-wo persons have been arrested on uspicion
+Two persons have been arrested on suspicion

-Mr. Wheeler was getting the money Air.
-Wheeler was getting the money out of the safe for the purpose of mak-ing his monthly payment when two men, heavily armed, entered.
-As Wheel-er tried to give the alarm he was struck over the head with a billy and stunned.
-The men then rifled the safe of \$3,000 and fied.
+Mr. Wheeler was getting the money out of the safe for the purpose of mak-ing his monthly payment when two men, heavily armed, entered.
+As Wheel-er tried to give the alarm he was struck over the head with a billy and stunned The men then rifled the safe of \$3,00 and fled.

-\$9,000 FOR COYOTES.
+\$0,000 FOR COYOTES.
+State Auditor Tingey Has Paid

-Since the new bounty act went into effect in this state on May 15.
-1903.
-State Auditor Tingey has drawn warrants for about \$9,000 for bounty on coyotes alone.
-At \$1.50 for each coyote the above amount would pay the bounty on 6.000 of the animals.
+That Amount in Five Months.
+Since the new bounty act went into effect in this state on May 15, 1903, State Auditor Tingey has drawn warrants for about \$9,000 for bounty on coyotes alone.
+At \$1.50 for each coyote the above amount would pay the bounty on 6,000 of the animals.
 This is for the entire state.
 So it appears that the destruction of coyotes has become quite an extensive industry.
 The new naw appropriated \$20,000 for two years for the payment of the bounty.
 There is now only about \$900 left in the appropriation for this year, and it is very doubtful whether or not that will be sufficient to pay the bounties which will yet be claimed this year.

-In the event that the fund runa short, State Auditor Tingey said that all of the certificates remaining unpaid at the end of this year will be paid out of the \$10,-000 for next year.
+In the event that the fund runs short, State Auditor Tingey said that all of the certificates remaining unpaid at the end of this year will be paid out of the \$10,-000 for next year.
 They will not be paid, however, until after the first of next year.
 Payments for this year will cease when the remaining \$900 is exhausted and those which are not paid will have to wait until the first of the year.